There are 4 kinds of death benefits:

 If you want ADDITIONAL family funeral coverGo onto Imbizo and search for the Momentum funeral scheme.
 You can then apply to have your family covered by a funeral policy.
 You will have to be included in the cover as well, but as funerals are expensive, the additional cover will not go amiss.

-This is a brilliant benefit.
+This is an excellent benefit.
 On your death, the Woolworths Memorial Education Fund steps in to pay the school fees for your children – right up to and including tertiary education.
 The benefit starts from Grade R.

 Obviously a small baby has no immediate cover, but as long as the baby is registered on the Woolworths Memorial Education Fund the benefits will start when the child reaches Grade R.